Space Emperor God Sigma: Toshiya Dan

 The protagonist of the show.
 He is an 18-year-old second-generation pioneer living on Jupiter's moon, Io.
-The main pilot of God Sigma.
+He is the main pilot of God Sigma.

 Julie Noguchi

-Assistant to Dr. Kazami, the head scientist and researcher at Trinity City.
-One of the three pilots of God Sigma.
+Assistant to Dr. Kazami, the head scientist and researcher at Trinity City, he is one of the three pilots of God Sigma.

 Kira Kensaku

 One of Toshiya's good friends, and also a native of Io.